-Students will be tested according to state mandates and include PARCC testing in grades 7 & 8, Algebra II and American Literature for 11{th} grade students in the Spring of each year.
-Students in grades 7-10 will be assessed using the Measure of Academic Progress (MAP) test.
+Students will be tested according to state mandates and include IAR testing in grades 7 & 8, Illinois Science Assessment in grades 8 & 11, PSAT for grades 9 and 10, and the SAT for grade 11.
+An optional PSAT is also available for grade 11.
+Students in grades 7 - 10 will be assessed using a common school assessment tool (ex. iReady).